Aliases for KPNA2 Gene

 GeneCards Summary for KPNA2 Gene

 KPNA2 (Karyopherin Subunit Alpha 2) is a Protein Coding gene.
-Diseases associated with KPNA2 include malignant germ cell tumor and ovarian endodermal sinus tumor.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Diseases associated with KPNA2 include Malignant Germ Cell Tumor and Ovarian Endodermal Sinus Tumor.
+Among its related pathways are Infectious disease and DNA Double-Strand Break Repair.
 GO annotations related to this gene include poly(A) RNA binding and histone deacetylase binding.
 An important paralog of this gene is KPNA1.

 UniProtKB/Swiss-Prot for KPNA2 Gene